-If a storm damages your roof and causes water to seep in to your home, this will not be regarded as a water damage claim but will actually be covered separately under the storm damage peril.
+Suppose a storm damages your roof and causes water to seep into your home.
+In that case, this will not be regarded as a water damage insurance claim but will be covered separately under the storm damage peril.

-However, any damage caused by the water that leaks in to your home from the damaged roof will be covered.
-This includes any damage to other interior damaged items such as wall plaster, ceiling plaster, floor finishes etc. Any damage to personal possessions will also be covered provided you have a separate contents policy in place.
+However, any damage caused by the water that leaks into your home from the damaged roof will be covered.
+This includes any injury to other interior damaged items such as wall plaster, ceiling plaster, floor finishes, etc. Any damage to personal possessions will also be covered, provided you have a separate contents policy in place.

 Types of water damage not covered by homeowners insurance

-Whether your homeowners insurance covers water damage depends on the source of the water that caused the damage.
-Here are three instances in which your homeowners policy will not provide coverage:
+Whether your homeowner’s home insurance covers water damage depends on the water source that caused the injury.
+Here are three instances in which your homeownhomeowner will not provide coverage:

-Generally speaking, if water leaks from any water apparatus or pipe, the damage should be covered.
+Generally speaking, the damage should be covered if water leaks from any water apparatus or pipe.
 However, most insurers won’t cover damage from gradual deterioration or wear and tear (the cover is intended for sudden, unforeseen damage).

 For instance, sometimes water damage can occur from faulty seals in a bath or shower.
-Under some policies, this would be regarded as general wear and tear and hence, the damage would not be covered.
+Under some policies, this would be regarded as general wear and tear.
+Hence, the damage would not be covered.

-It is also important to note that insurers will pay for the water damage caused by the leaking apparatus or pipe but not the pipe itself.
-Hence, if your water storage tank in your attic leaks or overflows, the insurance company will pay for the damage that ensues from the water escape, but not for the cost of replacing the water storage tank.
+It is also important to note that insurers will pay for the water damage caused by the leaking apparatus or pipe but not the line itself.
+Hence, if your water storage tank in your attic leaks or overflows, the insurance company will pay for the damage that ensues from the water escape but not for the tank’s replacement cost.

-However, this is usually a very small expense in relation to the overall claim.
-The main issue will be dealing with the damage caused by the water leak to surrounding finishes.
+However, this is usually a minimal expense for the overall claim.
+The main issue will be dealing with the damage caused by the water leak to the surrounding finishes.

 - Flood Damage

-In Ireland, flood damage is covered under most homeowners insurance policies.
-However, oftentimes, home insurance claims for flood damage can be excluded, particularly if your house is situated close to a river or flood plain.
+Most homeowners insurance policies cover a flood damage claim in Ireland.
+However, home water damage insurance claims for flood damage can often be excluded, mainly if your house is close to a river or flood plain.

-Hence, if you want to make a home insurance claim for flood damage, then it it is important to check the wording of your home insurance policy to check whether it is covered.
+Hence, if you want to make a home insurance claim for flood damage, it is essential to check the wording of your home insurance policy to check whether it is covered.

 Can I carry out water damage restoration on my own?

-Yes you can.
-However, if the problem resurfaces down the line and you then decide to make a claim after having already carried out the repair works, the insurance company will not look favourably on this and may even turn down cover altogether.
+Yes, you can.
+However, suppose the problem resurfaces down the line, and you decide to claim having already repaired.
+In that case, the insurance company will not look favorably on this and may even turn down coverage altogether.

-Instead of dealing with the water damage claim yourself, many people decide to hire the services of a professional loss assessor who will handle and negotiate your claim for you.
+Instead of dealing with water damage insurance claims yourself, many people decide to hire the services of a professional loss assessor who will handle and negotiate your claim for you.
 We at N.J.
-Carroll & Associates can provide this claims service for you and take a lot of the stress and hassle away from you.
+Carroll & Associates can provide this claims service, taking much of the stress and hassle away.

 Should I make a water damage claim?

-Are gradual leaks covered in a water damage claims?
+Are gradual leaks covered in water damage insurance claims?

 It depends.
-The insurance company will not provide cover for a water leak which results from faulty seals around a shower or grouting which has fallen into disrepair.
+The insurance company will not cover a water leak resulting from faulty seals around a shower or grouting that has fallen into disrepair.

 Can I carry out emergency repairs?

-Yes, you are entitled to carry our emergency repairs such as repairing a leaking pipe so as to stop any further water damage.
+Yes, you are entitled to carry out our emergency repairs, such as repairing a leaking pipe to stop further water damage.

 N.J.
-Carroll & Associates provide a thorough and efficient claims service and will always act in your best interest.
-We are one of the most experienced loss assessing firms in Ireland having been in business for over 30 years.
+Carroll & Associates provides a thorough and efficient claims service and will always act in your best interest.
+We are one of Ireland’s most experienced loss-assessing firms, dealing with water damage insurance claims for over 30 years.